The Federal Reserve is pausing rate hikes for the first time in 15 months. Here's the financial impact.

 "Pausing the rate hikes is definitely better then them continuing it, but the damage for the most part has already been done," noted Matt Schulz, chief credit analyst at LendingTree.
 "If everyone was confident that there weren't going to be anymore rate hikes going forward, that would be a little different view.
 But that certainly still is up in the air about whether this is a short pause or if this is a longer term change."

-Here's how a Fed move to hold the line on interest rates may affect your money.
+Here's how the Fed's move to hold the line on interest rates may affect your money.

 Mortgage rates